microsounds/atelier/readme.md

 # _dotfiles—atelier_![shimeji]
-_Dotfiles, shell scripts, complete graphical/shell configuration for Debian GNU/Linux, home directory backup._
+This is my primary computing setup, a self-contained graphical shell environment for Debian GNU/Linux.
+* Git is used to maintain an identical and reproducible setup across multiple machines.
+* A series of post-install scripts in [`~/.once.d`](.once.d) document and reproduce system-wide deviations from a fresh install.

+Some installation instructions are provided, along with documentation for some of the more arduous parts.

 ![scrot]
-> _Pictured: Debian stable, POSIX shell scripts, urxvt, and Xorg + dwm + sxhkd as a graphical shell_
+> _Pictured: Debian stable, a "graphical shell" environment consisting mostly of Xorg, dwm, sxhkd, and urxvtd._

 # Quick start
 1. Install Debian stable, perform a base install with no DE selected and no standard utilities when prompted.